Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/websockets.md

 ## Flavors

-There are four different flavors that you can use to host a web socket endpoint.
+There are three different flavors that you can use to host a web socket endpoint.
 They do not differ in functionality.
 In this section we will spawn a simple websocket server that will relay incoming messages to all other connected clients (so basically a simple chat application).
 In the "Client" section you will find a simple HTML file that can be opened in a browser to connect to your server.